Categories: Laser theory, Optics, Physics.

 Npt=γpNp+GNpNeNet=RpumpγeNeGNpNe\begin{aligned} \boxed{ \begin{aligned} \pdv{N_p}{t} &= - \gamma_p N_p + G N_p N_e \\ \pdv{N_e}{t} &= R_\mathrm{pump} - \gamma_e N_e - G N_p N_e \end{aligned} } \end{aligned}

-Where γe\gamma_e is a redefinition of γ\gamma_\parallel depending on the electron decay processes, and the photon loss rate γp\gamma_p, the gain GG, and the carrier supply rate RpumpR_\mathrm{pump} are defined like so:
+Where γe\gamma_e is a redefinition of γ\gamma_\parallel depending on the electron decay processes.
+The photon loss rate γp\gamma_p, the gain GG, and the carrier supply rate RpumpR_\mathrm{pump} are defined like so:

 γp=2Im(Ω)=QRe(Ω)Gg2ωε0γn2γ(ω)2RpumpγD0\begin{aligned} \gamma_p = - 2 \Imag(\Omega) = \frac{Q}{\Real(\Omega)} \qquad \quad G \equiv \frac{|g|^2 \omega}{\hbar \varepsilon_0 \gamma_\perp n^2} |\gamma(\omega)|^2 \qquad \quad R_\mathrm{pump} \equiv \gamma_\parallel D_0 \end{aligned}